 Yup, something as silly as a board game speaks volumes: the fact that he considers her intelligent enough to learn such a game shows that he has a more modern conception of women than Logan or Joe.

-This sense of gender equality continues when Tea Cake asks Janie to work alongside him in the Everglade fields.
-Both of Janie’s earlier husbands wanted her to work too, but she resented it.
+This sense of gender equality continues when Tea Cake asks Janie to work alongside him in the Everglades fields.
+Both of Janie’s earlier husbands wanted her to work, too, but she resented it.
 The difference is that Logan wanted Janie to do hard labor because he thought of her as an object—like a work horse—to dominate and utilize.
-Joe wanted Janie to work in the store, which she also disliked because Joe did little work himself and through forcing her to work he mostly wanted to publicly display her as his trophy wife and to prove that he was the boss of her.
+Joe wanted Janie to work in the store, which she also disliked because Joe did little work himself and through forcing her to work, he mostly wanted to publicly display her as his trophy wife and to prove that he was the boss of her.

 Tea Cake does both (he's awesome like that) and, because of this steady flow of communication, he and Janie are able to talk out and resolve their problems.
 Equally importantly, they both reassure each other of their love on a regular basis. #relationshipgoals

-Tea Cake might be considered a tragic hero because his pride kept him from leaving the Everglades when signs of the oncoming hurricane were evident.
-Pride also kept him from calling on a doctor when he desperately needs care.
+Tea Cake might be considered a tragic hero because his pride keeps him from leaving the Everglades when signs of the oncoming hurricane are evident.
+Pride also keeps him from calling on a doctor when he desperately needs care.